stencila/dockta/README.md

 REPOSITORY        TAG                 IMAGE ID            CREATED              SIZE rdate             latest              545aa877bd8d        About a minute ago   766MB
 ```

+If you want to build your image with bare Docker rename `.Dockerfile` to `Dockerfile` and run `docker build .` instead.
+This might be a good approach when you have finished the exploratory phase of your project (i.e. there is litte or no churn in your package dependencies) and want to create a more final image.

 ### Execute a Docker image